AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

 ---
 title: 'ACSD-56886: Configurable product becomes out of stock when child products disabled'
-description: Apply the ACSD-56886 patch to fix the Adobe Commerce issue where the configurable product becomes out of stock child when products are disabled
+description: Apply the ACSD-56886 patch to fix the Adobe Commerce issue where the configurable product becomes out of stock child when products are disabled.
 feature: Products
 role: Admin, Developer
 ---